 Textbook selection varies by instructor and may change from year to year.
 At the Course Outline Effective Date the following textbooks were in use:

-Wilk, M.J, Sorrentino, S.A., & Remmert, L.(2022).
+Wilk, M.J., Sorrentino, S.A., & Remmert, L.N.
+(2022).
 Sorrentino's Canadian Textbook for the Support Worker.
 5th Edition.
-Toronto, Canada: Elsevier https://textbook.cotr.bc.ca/ for a complete list of the currently required textbooks.
+Toronto, Canada: Elsevier.